MSRConnections/Azure-training-course/Day 1/2. HOL WindowsAzure Website/HOL 2.md

 #### Excerise 2 - Display eathquake locations on your Django Web Site. ####

-Next we are going to create a Django website and show some earthquake information from Bing Maps.
+Next we are going to create a Django website and show some earthquake information on a map using Bing Maps.
 First we need to install Python and Django on your local machine.

 1. Download Python from [Python Website](http://www.python.org/) and install Python 2.7.5 to your local machine.